Nunuman69/MMS-Java/README.md

 # MMS: Memory Management System (Java Simulation)

 This project simulates a simple Memory Management System (MMS) using linked lists in Java.
-It was created as part of an academic assignment at York University for the course ITEC 2620 (Summer 2025).
+It was created as part of an academic assignment at York University.

 ---